CALL FOR SUBMISSIONS: SKIN

 general improves writing; we strongly encourage reading a sample copy or subscribing

 before submitting.
-Our current issue is available in a
+Volume 33.1 is available in a

 Kindle Edition for $3.99, and the first issue under new editorship, featuring Aimee Bender